 We had another case where HMRC questioned one of our clients about why their subbies were using company fuel cards if they weren’t employees.

-They spot these little things while looking at your accounts and pounce on them.
+And this is how they get you.
+They spot these little things while looking at your accounts, and they pounce on them.

-Why you should never agree to a call
+Why you should never agree to a call with HMRC

 It might seem completely innocent at the time, but if you get offered a telephone conversation with HMRC, you should politely decline.
 Instead, ask them to submit any questions in writing.